ScilifelabDataCentre/OrderPortal/INSTALLATION.md

 The files in your `xyz` directory may need modification for your needs.
 In particular, the YAML files may need to be adjusted or replaced.

+All Python commands below rely on the Python path being correctly set.
+This can be included in a `.bashrc` file or executed interactively:

+    $ export PYTHONPATH="${PYTHONPATH}:/var/www/apps/xyz/OrderPortal"

 Download and install the required third-party Python modules using the `requirements.txt` file.
-The directory `/var/www/apps/xyz/OrderPortal` must be in the PYTHONPATH.

-    $ cd /var/www/apps/xyz/OrderPortal
-    $ export PYTHONPATH="${PYTHONPATH}:${PWD}"
+Whether you should do this as `root` or some other user depends on your policy.

-    $ pip install -r requirements.txt
+    $ sudo pip install -r requirements.txt

 The command code examples below assume that the PYTHONPATH environment variable has been set, as shown above.